allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The operation MUST update the DID document metadata and set the `deactivated` value to true.
 The operation is not reversible.

 ### Method-Specific Properties

 #### DID Core Verification Material

 The [Verification Material](https://www.w3.org/TR/did-core/#verification-material) type MUST support:

-- Type `EcdsaSecp256k1VerificationKey2019` with `pubKeyHex` to encode a Cosmos account public key in hexadecimal format
+- Type `EcdsaSecp256k1VerificationKey2019` with `pubKeyMultibase` to encode a Cosmos account public key in hexadecimal format
 - Type `CosmosAccountAddress` with `blockchainAccountID` to represent a Cosmos account